 Our partnership with our parents is very important to us.
 The school office is always happy to answer any questions or queries that you may have to ask.
 We have tried to include a range of information in this section that we think will be useful to you.
 Please read the Weekly Newsletter as this gives updates and reminders about all sorts of aspects of school life.

 Parents and families are always welcome to come into our school.
 We like parents to contact us if any particular concerns arise.
 We are especially pleased when parents feel that they can give some time to help us in the classroom or with a special project.
 Parental involvement is highly valued in our school and we are grateful for any help and time parents can give to us.

 We believe that parents and school work in partnership to educate children.
 To this end we have a Home School Agreement which acknowledges the responsibilities of school, parents and children in this vital partnership.

-We hope that all our parents will support their children and the school, by ensuring that children do all set homework.
-It will be introduced in the Foundation stage (3-5) with books to share with parents.
-It will increase as the children develop.
+We hope that parents will support their children and the school, by ensuring that children do all set homework.
+Homework will be introduced in Reception Class with books to share with parents and will increase each year.